ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 **Remarks**

 1. To be true to facts, it is not possible to encode all records as variants because OCaml provides a means to define fields whose value can be updated, which isn't available while defining variant types.
-This is detailed in the tutorial on imperative programming.
+This will be detailed in an upcoming tutorial on imperative programming.

 1. Records SHOULD NOT be defined using this technique.
 It is only demonstrated here to further illustrate the expressive strength of OCaml variants.